 The Annual Colloquium Fee is $650 USD, a separate fee from tuition.

 Housing and meals are included.
-In addition, students are responsible for travel costs to and from the colloquium location.
-This amount varies, according to where the student is traveling from.
+In addition, student is responsible for his/her own travel costs to and from the colloquium location.
+This amount varies, depending on where the student is traveling from.